No release in over 3 years

 • Install Instanbul using Yarn.

-• Add an entry in .gitignore to ignore coverage reports and locally installed Istanbul packages.
+• Add entries in .gitignore to ignore coverage reports and locally installed Istanbul packages.

 Configuration